StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 https://www.youtube.com/watch?v=Wdnnm6dETMY

 == Screenshots ==

-1. New Menu Design with Easy Access to Individual Feature
+1. New Menu Design with Easy Access to Individual Features
 2. New Admin Bar Menu for Easier and Quicker Inventory Control
-3. Extended Stock Central Control Including New Filters
+3. Extended Stock Central Control (New Filters)
-4. Full Control of the Stock Central View
+4. Full Control of the Stock Central View - Screen Options
-5. HELP Section for Easier Understanding of the Stock Central
+5. HELP Section for Easier Understanding of Stock Central's Columns
 6. On and OFF Automatic Product Search Feature
 7. Grouped Products Are Included in the Stock Central Interface
 8. Variable Products within the Stock Central Interface